 3. You write your thesis in a laboratory

-For questions, please contact the incoming coordinator Elke Turner in the International Faculty Office.
+For questions, please contact the incoming coordinator Elke Kuhn in the International Faculty Office.

 As a visiting student, you can complete an internship or a whole semester in the many laboratories of the Faculty of Engineering and Computer Science.